jragard/kenzie-testing/coinObject/README.md

         return image;
     }
 };

+function display20Flips() {
+    // 4.
+One point: Use a loop to flip the coin 20 times, each time displaying the result of the flip as a string on the page.
+After your loop completes, return an array with the result of each flip.

+}

+function display20Images() {
+    // 5.
+One point: Use a loop to flip the coin 20 times, and display the results of each flip as an image on the page.
+After your loop completes, return an array with result of each flip.

+}
 ```

 Note that you will need to download or create images to use to display face-up or face-down coins for the toHTML method.
+Create a folder directory named *images* in your repository to hold them.

 Also note that, by convention, an object's toString() method should always return a string which represents the object.
 This return value can then be used in any debugging output you may need to do.
 This will be a helpful convention to follow going forward.
 However, a toString() method should not directly produce any visual output itself – that is, for example, it shouldn't itself perform a console.log(): it should only return the string.